dasch-swiss/dsp-ui-lib/docs/how-to-use/action/stringify-string-literal.md

 This pipe stringifies an array of StringLiterals.
 With the parameter `all`, the pipe concats all values and appends the corresponding language in brackets.

 Otherwise the pipe displays the value corresponding to the default language which comes from the user profile (if a user is logged-in) or from the browser.
-With the predefined language the pipe checks, if a value exists in the array, otherwise it shows the first value.
+With the predefined language the pipe checks if a value exists in the array, otherwise it shows the first value.

 ## Example - StringifyStringLiteral Pipe